Yarondr/FRC-Easy-Coding/README.md

 ## how to maintenance to newer versions and years

-1. replace the code in [robot folder](robot/code/) to the newest robot code and change the commands in [commands folder](robot/code/java/frc/robot/commands) to the newest version of moving the chassis to the wanted direction
+1. replace the code in [robot folder](robot/code/) to the newest robot code

 2. change the import and update the [default robot container](robot/default%20files/RobotContainer.java) (don't forget the put an unused imports of the commands)